 How do implantable pet tracking chips work?

+The tracking chips that are often implanted in dogs and cats are not GPS devices.
+They don’t send or receive signals the way a tracking device using the Global Positioning System does.
+They use Radio Frequency Identification (RFID) to code information that can be read by a veterinarian or animal shelter with the correct equipment.
 RFID chips are usually passive devices that can only be read from within a few feet.
-They aren’t powered, but hold a very small electromagnetic charge that can be encoded with a serial number.
-A user can then consult a database to find information associated with the animal in question, like its medical history and owners’ address.
-They’re basically digital barcodes.
+They aren’t powered but hold a very small electromagnetic charge that can be encoded with a serial number.
+A user can then consult a database to find information associated with the animal in question, like its medical history and owner’s address.
+Pet microchips are essentially digital barcodes.

 My device is right outside, but the system says it’s across the street.
 How accurate is GPS?

 This is a loaded question, for which there are several answers.
-The Global Positioning System can be up to accurate within inches under ideal conditions, with multiple antennae, and if you’re working for the US government or have special authorization.
-Vanilla civilian systems will generally be accurate to within a few yards, with a “worst case” accuracy of about 25 feet 95% of the time.
+The Global Positioning System can be accurate up to within inches under ideal conditions, with multiple antennae, and if you’re working for the US government or have special authorization.
+Vanilla civilian systems will generally be accurate to with a few yards, with a “worst case” accuracy of about 25 feet 95% of the time.
 This accuracy can be affected by outside forces like signal impediments (buildings/trees) and weather events.

 Many GPS devices tap into other systems to increase their accuracy.
 Many governments and scientific institutions have implemented augmentation systems dedicated to providing the most accurate positioning possible by sending out their own signals from fixed locations.
 Most civilian A-GPS (Assisted Global Positioning System) devices will most often use cellular (and increasingly often, WiFi) transmitters to increase accuracy.

 Why does the accuracy of my tracker change?
-Sometimes it’s exact, but every once in a while it’s way off.
+Sometimes it’s exact, but every once in a while it’s way off

 If you’d like to read more about what GPS can do in the real world,click here.